BigBerny/abalytics/README.md

-# Abalytics
+# ABalytics

-Abalytics is a Python package designed for statistical analysis, particularly for assessing the significance of A/B testing results.
+ABalytics is a Python package designed for statistical analysis, particularly for assessing the significance of A/B testing results.
 Its goal is to provide high-quality analysis by selecting the appropriate statistical tests based on the type of variable being analyzed.
 It offers a suite of tools to perform various significance tests and posthoc analyses on experimental data.

 ## Features